- Products and Services

 With more than 1,200 volumes in all, including the opera omnia of numerous major writers (Luther, Calvin, Melanchthon, Zwingli, William Perkins, and Johannes Cocceius, among others) this is the largest collection of Protestant writings ever assembled, and the only such searchable electronic resource.
 Users will find works by the familiar and the not-so-familiar: Beza, Bucer, Bullinger, Chemnitz, Episcopius, Thomas Firmin, Stephen Nye, Oecolampadius, Menno Simons, Peter Vermigli, and hundreds more.
 Complementing the theological writings is an extensive selection of confessional documents, biblical commentaries, polemical treatises, catechisms, and liturgical works.

-With the combination of extensive XML mark-up, deep indexing, and the powerful capabilities of the platform, queries such as the following can be answered in seconds:
+Our deep indexing and the powerful capabilities of the platform mean that queries such as the following can be answered in seconds:

 - For any work by Caspar Olevianus, list all instances in which the Latin roots ecclesi* and auctorita* occur within ten words of each other.